jeroh11/Jeremy-Portfolio/index.md

 # Camera Gimbal
 This project details the system of a 3D printed camera gimbal that stabilizes a user's video footage using MPU sensors, servoes and an Arduino board.
 The project was built with improvisation on parts such as nuts and bolts, as well as a power source, to complete and finalize building.
 The process of building this entire system provided knowledge on coding and basic engineering such as soldering and wiring from a source such as USB.
+I'm most interested in this project because it introduces the concept of real time responses and its contribution to the advancements of media recording.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|